PicnicSupermarket/error-prone-support/refaster-test-support/README.md

 In summary, to test Refaster templates using the `RefasterTemplateCollectionValidator`, one should create an input and output file.
-The Refaster templates from the collection are applied on the input file and should exactly match the content of the provided output file.
+The Refaster templates from the collection are applied to the input file and should exactly match the contents of the provided output file.

 To test Refaster templates, one can create a (parameterized) test for every class containing the Refaster templates to invoke the `RefasterTemplateCollectionValidator`.
 A class that contains one or more Refaster templates is called a Refaster template collection.
 This test utility applies the Refaster templates in the collection to a provided input file, and expects the result to exactly match the contents of a provided output file.